Plan Your Visit

 You don’t need a bog to take advantage of some of the fascinating plants that grow there.
 Want to grow the carnivorous pitcher plant (Sarracenia purpurea) or the striking swamp rose mallow (Hibiscus moscheutos) in your own garden?
-The BHWP bog garden is here to show you how to utilize these exceptional plants in your own landscaping.
+The Preserve’s bog garden shows you how.

-Creating a bog garden can be as simple as a container filled with peat moss and sand, or it can be adapted to cover an expansive area of land.
-Bog gardens can prevent flooding by drawing in excess rainwater, and act as natural filters for ponds.
+Creating a bog garden can be as simple as a filling a container with peat moss and sand, or it can involve covering an expansive area of land.
+Bog gardens can prevent flooding by drawing in excess rainwater, and they also act as natural filters for ponds.

-Like the main demonstration garden, the bog garden is intended to provide a point of reference for visitors looking to include native plants in their home landscape.
+Like the main demonstration garden, the bog garden provides a point of reference for visitors looking to include native plants in their home landscape.
 The unique and captivating plants in this garden will provide a great addition to any home garden.